-Trainees have two contrasting placements, a main placement from 1st September to 30th June, with a 7 week second placement in February and March.
+Trainees have two contrasting placements, a main placement from 1st September to 30th June, with a 6/7 week second placement in January and February.
 In addition, you will visit ‘specialist’ schools, developing skills specific to your needs.
 This enables you to experience a range of educational approaches and opportunities to work with the unique, dynamic and diverse communities Milton Keynes has to offer.

 From day 1, you will be regarded as a teacher in your school.
 However, your teaching timetable will develop and grow to suit your own experience, pace and progress.
 Typically, trainees observe across their primary schools for the first two weeks, before starting to take parts of lessons, team teaching with their mentor and then whole lessons.
 By the end of the course, you will be the lead teacher for 80% of the timetable.

 Every Friday is dedicated to training.
 You will join your fellow trainees at St. Paul’s Catholic School for a broad programme of training that Ofsted (December 2017) described as ‘exemplary’.
 Led by experts in their fields from across the city, the training programme follows three strands:

 These sessions develop your understanding of the most effective strategies for teaching all subjects taught at primary level, equipping you to teach across the full age range from Early Years to Year 6.